mile-adders/wheel-me-up/README.md

 ```
 https://github.com/mile-adders/wheel-me-up/tree/stage
 ```
-Once downloaded, you can use visual studio code and ubuntu to build the application.
+Once downloaded, you can use any text editor or terminal to build this application.
 ```
 cd YourRepo/YourProject
 `npm i`
 ```
-Install all dependencies needed for the project.
+Install all dependencies required for this application.
 ```
 Database mongoDB
 ```
- The database is used to store all the necessary data needed like, the Sign up and Sign in information and and the car renter and owner information these two objects are joined together through the car name
+ The database is used to store all of the necessary data.
+Like, sign up and sign in information, along with the car renter and owner information.
+These two objects are joined together through the car name.
 ```
 cd YourRepo/YourProject
 npm run start